mfedoseeva/roboy-activity-recognition/README.md

-# Human Activity Recognition for Roboy
+# Online Human Activity Recognition for Roboy

-There are two primary ways to run and use the application: with Ravestate dialog as Charades game, and without the dialog (see below).
+There are two primary ways to run and use the application: with [Ravestate](https://github.com/Roboy/ravestate) dialog as a Charades game, and without the dialog as continuously running action recognition pipeline (see below).
 The implementation requires GPU.

 ## Continuous human activity recognition without the Ravestate dialog